 How much amount of protein you need per day to lose fat without losing muscle?

-Normal people should consume between 1.5-1.8 g protein per kg of body weight a day.
+Normal people should consume between 1.5-1.8 g of protein per kg of body weight a day.
 Eating 20-30 gms of protein every meal is the best practice for weight loss.

 Train For Muscle Mass

 Many people are a victim of this myth that high reps with low weights help in fat loss.
 By doing that, you are training for endurance, not for muscle gain which may result in muscle loss.